Transverse Quantum Fluids

 The regime of the self-pinned lines has been studied in numerous publications (see Refs.~\cite{DWLL1,DWLL2, DWLL3} and references therein).
-In contrast, a quantum-{\em rough} Bloch domain wall is a 1D quantum fluid that is qualitatively distinct from a LL, with a low energy description given by a TQF Hamiltonian \cite{TQFprl}
+In contrast, a quantum-{\em rough} Bloch domain wall is a 1D quantum fluid that is qualitatively distinct from a LL, with a low-energy description given by a TQF Hamiltonian \cite{TQFprl}

-expressed in terms of the superfluid phase (or, equivalently, the angular orientation of the easy axis magnetization), $\phi (x)$, and the canonically conjugate 1D projected density, $n(x)$, proportional to the domain wall transverse (vertical, $y$ in Fig.~\ref{fig1}) displacement.
+expressed in terms of the superfluid phase (or, equivalently, the angular orientation of the easy-axis magnetization) $\phi (x)$ and the canonically conjugate 1D projected density $n(x)$ proportional to the domain wall transverse (vertical, $y$ in Fig.~\ref{fig1}) displacement.
 In \rf{HTQF}, $n_s$ is the superfluid/spin stiffness, and $\chi$ is the domain wall line tension (energy per unit length).
 For edge dislocations, $\chi$ is fixed by the lattice shear modulus; for a domain wall in models A, B, and C, the $\chi$ stiffness can be tuned by proximity of the bulk material to the corresponding critical point.
 The key feature distinguishing TQF from LL is its divergent compressibility, i.e., absence of the leading interaction term $\sim n^2$ in (\ref{HTQF}).
 This leads to (i) a quadratic dispersion, $\epsilon_k \, = \, \sqrt{\chi n_s} \, k^2$, for elementary excitations with linear momentum $k$, (ii) off-diagonal long-range order, and (iii) exponential suppression of the phase slip events \cite{TQFprl}.

 An intriguing aspect of a 1D superfluid interface between two insulating ground states is the emergent link between two seemingly unrelated properties---superfluidity and roughness.
 Depending on the type of the insulating state(s), superfluidity and roughness can be mutually exclusive or inevitably linked.
-The latter situation takes place in the vicinity of the superfluid-checkerboard solid quantum critical point when deconfining of spinons converts smooth insulating domain wall into a rough superfluid \cite{Burovskii}.
+The latter situation takes place in the vicinity of the superfluid-checkerboard solid quantum critical point when the deconfinement of spinons converts the smooth insulating domain wall into a rough superfluid \cite{Burovskii}.